rahilpacmann/case-data-wrangling/README.md

-# Case Data Wrangling : DVD Rental
+# Case Data Wrangling : DVD Rental ETL
 This repo for learning purpose only

 ## 1. Preparation